silviabortolote/case/README.md

 Improvements to be made:
 -> Improve the performance of the SlotList class
--> Make slot class attributes (start, end, quantity) generic
+-> Implement the method to compareTo the slot class